praekeltfoundation/puppet-gluster/README.md

 This is pretty much just a prototype at the moment.
 Its functionality is quite limited and it hasn't been tested on a wide variety of environments.
-It meets our fairly needs, but we wouldn't recommend using it in production without hammering on it a bit first.
+It meets our fairly basic needs, but we wouldn't recommend using it in production without hammering on it a bit first.

 ## Usage